Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “We’ve got to look at this truthfully, not from a fantasy,” he said.
 “Beverly was making bad decisions at this point in her life.”

-Jurors wouldn’t believe the defense team’s story about Beverly’s death, however, and returned an unanimous guilty verdict after less than an hour of deliberations.
+But jurors didn't believe the defense team’s story about Beverly’s death, and returned a unanimous guilty verdict against Lewis after less than an hour of deliberations.
 He was sentenced to life without the possibility of parole.
+Lowery had been sentenced to 30 years in prison after pleading guilty to first-degree murder and kidnapping.

 "It's very important that realtors understand how at-risk we are.
 We meet strangers every day to show houses," Amy Eden, of the Arkansas Realtors Association Safety Committee, told local station KATV in 2019 of the group’s work.

-The committee recommends using the buddy system, meeting with clients at an initial meeting at the office, or making a copy of a potential client’s driver license to increase safety in the field.
+The committee recommends using the buddy system, first meeting with clients at an office before a home showing, or making a copy of a potential client’s driver's license to increase safety in the field.

 Carl Jr. also founded the Beverly Carter Foundation to honor his mother and continue to create awareness about the dangers of a profession often done alone.
 The work has given him a new passion to help others.